Cherish13/alx-low_level_programming/0x14-bit_manipulation/README.md

-Write a function that returns the value of a bit at a given index.
+Write a function that sets the value of a bit to 1 at a given index.